aeonsoftware/aeonsoftware.github.io/_posts/2018-03-19-launching-your-ico.md

 8. Sign with your distributing account's secret key.
 9. Click the Submit to post transaction endpoint button
 ![signtrusttransaction2](https://aeonsoftware.github.io/images/signtrusttransaction2.png)
+10. You should be redirecred to the page below.
+Click the submit button and you should be good.
 ![signtrusttransaction3](https://aeonsoftware.github.io/images/signtrusttransaction3.png)
-10. You should be redirecred to the page below.
-Click the post button and you should be good.
 11. If it succeeds, the json response should be in a normal grey color.
 Otherwise, if the whole step 2 doesn't succeed, the json response at the bottom will have a red outline.

 ## 3. CREATING THE TOKENS